-Another study showed that after six months, 30% of participants who took 120 mg per day had improved scores on both digit span (a test for short-term memory) and verbal fluency (a test for executive function).
-This increase was more pronounced than for participants taking lower doses or placebos (around 3%)
+Another study showed that after six months, 30 participants who took 120 mg per day had improved scores on both digit span (a test for short-term memory) and verbal fluency (a test for executive function).
+This increase was more pronounced than for participants taking lower doses or placebos.

 9. MAY PREVENT SKIN AGING

 In many instances, ginkgo improves skin health when consumed regularly.
 Supplementation of ginkgo biloba yields a slight but marked improvement in symptoms of vitiligo.
 This pigmentation condition causes white, spotted skin patches.
 At 120 milligrams per day, participants in two studies observed detectable skin repigmentation and a decrease in the sizes of their lesions.

 In the form of face cream, flavonoids in ginkgo biloba imparted smoothness, reduced wrinkles, and raised skin moisture.
 However, this was only one study with a small sample size.
 Using a face cream and having ginkgo biloba might slow the aging process.

 10. GINGKO BILOBA MAINTAINS EYE HEALTH & VISION